probuilderz/eec421/README.md

  - The application will provide statistics of number of intruders found and deleted.
  - the application will also inform the user about intruders that were not delete.
  - The GMaze will act like an antivirus with objectif to clean the system.

+Challenge on mazeme.java:
+ - Introduce a system of timing to stop the Runner as soon as no intruders remain.
+ - This will prevent the Runner to waste time searching for possible intruders.
+ - This will increase efficiency and quick feedback.